uceworld/Entra-group-management-/README.md

 # Microsoft Graph Group Member and Owner Exporter

-This PowerShell script fetches all Microsoft 365 groups, along with their members and owners, and exports the data into a CSV file.
+This PowerShell script fetches all Microsoft Entra groups, along with their members and owners, and exports the data into a CSV file.
 The script utilizes the Microsoft Graph API to retrieve information about groups, users, devices, and service principals in an organization.

 ## Description